statikfintechllc/Mobile-Mirror/README.md

 </div>

 > Remote code, build, and ops on your home computer — from your phone — with zero cloud or port-forwarding.

+*UPDATE: System Fully Operational.
+Manual run of the mobile_cli.sh allows full terminal access to the system from Start to Uninstall, Debugging App start, All processes work through directly through the App Face besides the Starting Function*

 ---